fredericbonnet/helena/docs/src/helena-dialect/basic-commands.spec.md

 ```

 The `yield` command is a control flow command that pauses the script
-with a `RETURN` code and an optional result value.
+with a `YIELD` code and an optional result value.
 The script state is
 saved for later resumability.

 ### Specifications